INFORMSJoC/2021.0248/README.md

 The goal of this software is to compare the performance of stochastic linearized proximal method of multipliers (**SLPMM**) proposed in the [paper](https://doi.org/10.1287/ijoc.2021.0248) with several existing algorithms for minimizing a convex expectation function subject to a set of inequality convex expectation constraints.
 A preprint of this paper is available on [arXiv](https://arxiv.org/abs/2106.11577).

 Three numerical examples are tested in this software:
--Neyman-Person classification,
+- Neyman-Pearson classification,
--stochastic quadratically constrained quadratical programming (QCQP), -second-order stochastic dominance (SSD)  constrained portfolio optimization.
+- stochastic quadratically constrained quadratic programming (QCQP),
+- second-order stochastic dominance (SSD)  constrained portfolio optimization.

 This software contains three folders: `NP_classification`, `QCQP`, `SSD`.
-- `NP_classification`: solves Neyman-Person classification problems.
+- `NP_classification`: solves Neyman-Pearson classification problems.
-- `QCQP`: solves stochastic quadratically constrained quadratical programs.
+- `QCQP`: solves stochastic quadratically constrained quadratic programs.
 - `SSD`: solves second-order stochastic dominance (SSD)  constrained portfolio optimization problems.

 The tested existing algorithms include: